This post may contain affiliate links. Click for complete disclosures.

 - Bake the cookies.

-You can assemble these ice cream sandwiches in a few different ways.
+You can cut and assemble these gluten-free ice cream sandwiches in a few different ways.

 - Place one of the sheets of baked and chilled cookies upside down.